uwblueprint/planet-read/README.md

 ```
 vault kv get -format=json kv/planet-read | python update_secret_files.py
 ```
+You should have three new files in your repo after this:
+- `.env`
+- `backend/.env`
+- `backend/python/firebaseServiceAccount.json`
 ## Prereqs
 Verify that you have docker and npx installed:
 ```